This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Why not go ahead and start your baby registry now so that you have somewhere to direct family and friends when they ask?

 Not sure where to create your registry?
-I always recommend Amazon because of their massive selection and 90-day returns!
+I always recommend Amazon because of its massive selection and 90-day returns!

 When you’re not feeling your best, it really helps to dress as comfy as possible.

-For me personally, that meant ditching bras with underwires for a while.
+For some of us, dressing comfy also means ditching bras with underwires for a while.

 It’s easy to feel overwhelmed in your first trimester if you start overthinking everything.